-Peaks in demand can be address quickly, as a Zara factory usually operates only 4.5 days per week on full capacity, leaving flexibility for extra shifts.
+Peaks in demand can be addressed quickly, as a Zara factory usually operates only 4.5 days per week on full capacity, leaving flexibility for extra shifts.

 The core of Zara’s success is centralized enterprise

-The merchandize is already priced and labelled for selling when it to a store.
-The operations are monitored in real time, and changed accordingly.
+The merchandise is already priced and labeled for selling when it to a store.
+The operations are monitored in real time and changed accordingly.
 At Zara, change doesn’t disrupt the system; it’s part of the system.

 IKEA – Cost-per-Touch Inventory Management